IFTTT/ConnectSDK-Android/README.md

 **Note:** When setting up a ConnectButton, if there is no ConnectionApiClient instance provided by the Configuration, a default one will be used.

-### Authentication
+### Authentication with IftttApiClient
-The SDK supports two different types of API authentication: anonymous and user authentication.

-With anonymous authentication level, you will not be able to get Connection data about whether the user has a specific Connection enabled, nor can you make the API call to disable a Connection on behalf of the user.
-You will be able to retrieve Connection data that is publicly available.
-For example, Connection name, description and Service brand color, etc.

-To use user authentication level, you will need to retrieve an **IFTTT user token** from IFTTT API, and pass it to the `ConnectionApiClient` instance, before making any API calls.
-To do so,
+To setup authentication for an IftttApiClient instance, you will need to retrieve an [IFTTT user token](https://github.com/IFTTT/IFTTTSDK-Android-v2#Authentication), and call

 ```java
 // Fetch IFTTT user token.